samedtorunn/samedtorunn/README.md

 ### Hey there! 👋

-Here is some info about me!
+Here is some info about me:

 - 🔭 I’m currently the cofounder of <b>OthersApp</b> and a software engineering ms student at <b>Bogazici University</b>
 - 🌱 I’m currently learning Swift, Solidity & Javascript